realpython/materials/django-pagination/README.md

 (venv) $ python manage.py migrate
 ```

-This will create the tables for the Python Wiki project in your database.
+This will create the tables for the Python wiki project in your database.

 ## Add the Python Keywords Data